linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 10 BANKERS ACCEPTANCES.md

 At the end of 1990, the Board of Governors removed reserve requirements from "nonpersonal time deposits," which include ineligible acceptances and large CDs, and from Eurocurrency liabilities, which are net transfers from banks' overseas offices to their U.S. offices.
 This action bodes ill for eligible acceptances, since it puts CDs and Eurodollar liabilities on a more even footing with them.
 Even with favorable reserverequirement status, eligible acceptances had been declining in importance for close to a decade.
 Judging by this experience, it seems unlikely that the Board's action will lead to a revival in ineligible working capital acceptances.

-# THE MARKET FOR BANKERS ACCEPTANCES
+## The Market for Bankers Acceptances

 Borrowers Borrowers in the acceptance market are for the most part firms engaged in U.S. imports and exports and foreign banks seeking to finance international trade not involving the United States.
 Over the last decade, as Figures 1 and 2 show, both types of borrowers have come to rely less and less on acceptances as a source of financing.

 As a source of financing for importers and exporters, acceptances compete with commercial paper, Euro commercial paper, and bank loans.
 For borrowers with prime ratings, commercial paper is probably the cheapest alternative.
 Borrowers with less than prime ratings can take out bank loans, issue Euro commercial paper, issue commercial paper with credit enhancements, or issue asset-backed commercial paper.
 Borrowers of the latter type may find acceptance financing an attractive alternative.

 Apparently, however, they increasingly do not.
-From 1983, when asset-backed commercial paper and Euro commercial paper were introduced, until 1991, outstandings rose to between  \$50 billion and\$ 70 billion for asset-backed commercial paper and to  \$75 billion for Euro commercial paper (see Chapter 9 on commercial paper).
-Over the same period, commercial and industrial loans made to U.S. businesses by onshore and offshore banks rose from\$ 467 billion to \$777 billion (McCauley and Seth 1992, p.
+From 1983, when asset-backed commercial paper and Euro commercial paper were introduced, until 1991, outstandings rose to between $50 billion and $70 billion for asset-backed commercial paper and to $75 billion for Euro commercial paper (see Chapter 9 on commercial paper).
+Over the same period, commercial and industrial loans made to U.S. businesses by onshore and offshore banks rose from $467 billion to $777 billion (McCauley and Seth 1992, p.
 54).
-The volume outstanding of acceptances based on U.S. imports and exports fell over this period, however, from  \$31 billion to\$ 24 billion, and the percentage of U.S. foreign trade financed by acceptances fell from 25 percent to 10 percent.
+The volume outstanding of acceptances based on U.S. imports and exports fell over this period, however, from $31 billion to $24 billion, and the percentage of U.S. foreign trade financed by acceptances fell from 25 percent to 10 percent.

 Foreign banks that have no presence in the United States may finance their own acceptances by drawing refinancing acceptances on American banks or by issuing Eurodollar liabilities.
 Jensen and Parkinson (1986, pp. 9-10) cite the narrowing of the spread between the rates on Eurodollar deposits and bankers acceptances, from nearly 100 basis points in the early 1980s to about 25 basis points in 1985, as a factor in the decline of refinancing acceptances in the first half of the 1980s.
 Since then, the spread has narrowed even more to under 10 basis points, and the decline in refinancing acceptances has continued, both in terms of volumes outstanding and in terms of the percentage of world trade financed.